v-chat-sdk/vchat-v2-docs/docs/flutter/v_chat_core.md

                 BroadcastRoomSettingsView(settingsModel: data),
           ));
         },
-        //when user click on group mention so need to open peer profile you should handle this out of v chat scope
+        //when user click on group mention or username inside group chat so need to open peer profile you should handle this out of v chat scope
         toUserProfilePage: (context, identifier) {
           Navigator.of(context).push(MaterialPageRoute(
             builder: (context) => PeerProfileView(identifier: identifier),